PlanetJames/AI-in-astronomy/README.md

 #### "Deep dive" into DL: overview, architectures, tutorials, improvements
 - Deep Learning (scroll down for more categories) - https://machinelearningmastery.com/start-here/#:~:text=Customised%20Ensemble%20Algorithms-,Deep%20Learning

-The next section goes into detail about the parts that make up a neural network and how such networks learn.
-If you want to get straight to trying out training a network yourself, take a look at the [Tools and Packages](#tools-and-packages) section below.
-If you want to learn more about the various types of deep learning models (like CNNs, language models, and generative AI), see the [Types of Deep Learning](#types-of-deep-learning) section below.

 ### How a network learns